 According to survey data from the Las Vegas Convention and Visitor’s Authority (LVCVA), 42% of Las Vegas visitors visited downtown in 2019.
 The reasons guests want to visit Fremont Street are numerous.
-Draws include viewing the new Viva Vision canopy light show, dining at authentic feeling restaurants, and seeing vintage neon that has been slowly disappearing from the Strip.
-Our personal favorite reason to visit downtown is gaming though.
-Table game minimums are more palatable, and slots/video Poker are slightly looser than their counterparts on the Strip.
+Draws include watching the overhead Viva Vision canopy light show, dining at restaurants with that “Vintage Vegas” vibe, and seeing the neon that has been slowly disappearing from the Strip.

 For budget-conscious visitors, taking public transportation in the form of the bus can be a great way to get from the Strip to downtown for less.
 After all, an Uber, or Taxi cab can cost upwards of $20-$30 one way depending on where you depart from and demand.